effekt-lang/effekt-website/docs/evolution.md

 ---

 # A Brief History of Effekt for Fellow Researchers
-Are you a researcher, read one of our [papers](./publications), and notice that the syntax (or something else) of the language changed?
+Are you a researcher, read one of our [papers](./publications), and noticed that the syntax (or something else) of the language changed?
 Maybe you want to benchmark against Effekt?

 Here, we briefly describe the evolution of the language by summarizing the differences to the papers and the most important changes.
 This should hopefully help you get started.
-Otherwise, feel free to reach out to us.
+Otherwise, feel free to [reach out to us](https://se.cs.uni-tuebingen.de/team/brachthaeuser/).

 ## 2023 Paper: From Capabilities to Regions
-In this paper, we complete the lift-inference pipeline from core (back then System Xi), via lifted, to regions, to iterated CPS.
+In this paper, we complete the [lift-inference pipeline](https://effekt-lang.org/docs/implementation/lift-inference) from core (back then System Xi), via lifted, to regions, to iterated CPS.

 We implemented evidence monomorphization, which means that handlers are specialized to the stack shape they are used in.